r-mccarty/tremor-dashboard/memory-bank/progress.md

 - **Documentation**: Core Memory Bank files have been created with initial content
 - **Font System**: Feature Flat font family has been added to the project
 - **UI Enhancement**: Added a hero section with a globe visualization to the overview page
+- **Landing Page**: Created a public-facing landing page for the application at the root path

 ## What Works
 - **Project Structure**: The Next.js application structure is in place with App Router organization
 - **Component Library**: Comprehensive set of UI components available in `src/components/`
 - **Page Routes**: Basic routes established for overview, details, and settings sections
+- **Landing Page**: Public-facing landing page with responsive design implemented at the root path
+- **Conditional Layout**: Sidebar only appears on dashboard pages, not on the landing page
 - **Data Visualization**: Chart components implemented with Recharts
 - **Tables**: Advanced table functionality with TanStack Table
 - **Navigation**: Sidebar and mobile navigation components